Protecting Your Time With Your Children Is Critical

 One of the most difficult issues to address in a divorce is child custody.
 Before a divorce can be granted in Georgia, however, the spouses must agree on a parenting plan for child custody and visitation, or the court will make that determination for the parents.
 The best way to avoid the emotional fallout of a contentious child custody battle is to consult an experienced family law attorney.

-E.N.
-Banks-Ware Law Firm, LLC has been helping clients resolve child custody issues for over 30 years.
+For over 30 years, E.N.
+Banks-Ware Law Firm, LLC, has been providing representation to clients who are resolving child custody issues.
 During this time, Georgia child custody laws have evolved and now recognize that children can benefit from having the guidance and support of both parents.
 Our objective is to help you preserve the bonds with your children, protect your interests as a parent, and devise the best solution for the family.